 offers an extremely durable, highly available, and infinitely scalable data storage infrastructure at very low costs.

-is Object-level storage (not Block level storage like EBS volumes) and cannot be used to host OS or dynamic websites.
+is Object-level storage (not Block level storage like EBS volumes) and cannot be used to host OS or dynamic websites (however, S3 can host static websites).

 S3 resources e.g. buckets and objects are private by default.